MetacityTools/Studio/README.md

 ### v0.5.1 - Work in progress

 -   [x] Dark mode
+-   [x] Update import menu to allow importing multiple files at once, only separate models, tables, or reference planes
 -   [ ] Color in table view according to metadata amount
     -   [x] Colorize model
     -   [ ] Adjustable limit of metadata for coloring